 All of the potential payments and benefits payable by us to those of our executive officers in the event of various circumstances involving either a termination of employment or change in control are determined pursuant to the employment agreement with Mr. Popielec or the Restated 2004 LTIP and 2014 LTIP.
 The employment agreement with Mr. Popielec is summarized above under the heading "Employment Arrangements".
 We do not have an employment agreement with Mr. Fain.
-Under the Restated 2004 LTIP and 2014 LTIP, the Committee has discretion to provide for full vesting of all outstanding unvested stock options and other equity awards upon the occurrence of a "Change in Control" (as defined by the respective plan).
+On June 18, 2018, the Committee unanimously approved a resolution for full vesting of all outstanding unvested stock options and other equity awards upon the occurrence of a "Change in Control" (as defined by the 2004 LTIP and 2014 LTIP).